sdesalas/automata/README.md

 Because I like building robots but I can't see the point of codifying every single interaction with their environment, I rather they learn on their own with my assistance.

+The name `automata` is a play on words with the extremely popular [firmata](https://github.com/firmata/protocol) protocol.

 ## autodiscovery

 The autodiscovery protocol allows an process of `automata` to discover attached USB microcontroller devices and their capabilities.
 There is no magic here.
 Each microcontroller attached via USB contains custom firmware that can be queried for a list of available actuator commands and well as examples of each command.